 Other readers might think that the controversy was the statue wars of 2017 when statues of Captain Cook and Governor Macquarie were vandalised with paint.
 “No pride in Genocide.”
 Again a few people figuratively lost their heads but no sculptures lost their heads.
 For more on this read my post: Statue Wars 2017.

 The Yagan statue by Robert Hitchcock is located on Heirisson Island in the Swan River in Perth.
 It was decapitated and the head stolen in 1997 by an anonymous vandal who identified themselves as a ‘British patriot’.
+For more on Yagan’s decapitation read my book The Picasso Ransom and other stories about art and crime in Australia.

 However, even the Yagan statue is not the most controversial public sculpture in Australia which has to be Greg Taylor’s Liz and Phil Down by the Lake 1995.
 Made of cement fondue coated with iron oxide to give them a rested appearance.
 It was part of a temporary exhibition for the National Sculpture festival organised by the Australian National University in Canberra.